instructor-adam/TechnicalInterviewPrep2020/README.md

 ### What if the problem is too hard?

-If you are not able to solve the problem at home then post up a text file containing the following:
+If you are not able to solve the problem at home then post up a program containing the following:

+As comments:

-- a description of the approach(s) you thought of
+- a description of the approach(es) you thought of
 - a description of where you got stuck on these approaches.
 For
   example:
     - Was there a flaw in the approach you found and you had to think